hectorcaraucan/hectorcaraucan/README.md

 ### Hi there 👋, I'm Hector!

-I'm an Electronic Engineer and aspiring AI/ML Engineer with extensive experience in telecommunications and software engineering.
+I'm an Electronic Engineer with extensive experience in telecommunications and software engineering.
 I have Master's Degree in Artificial Intelligence and I am currently completing a Bachelor's in Psychology.
 My goal is to leverage this unique combination to build innovative, ethical, and user-centric AI solutions.

 ---